Willful Child Endangerment

 Immigration Issues: Non U.S. citizens convicted of willfully endangering a child may be deported or denied reentry into the United States.
 Whether or not a defendant will be deported depends largely on the immigrant's criminal history, the sentence received, the recital of facts in the record of conviction, and any applicable immigration waivers.

-Note: PC 273a(a) and 273a(b) may be considered crimes involving moral turpitude if child abuse is found.
-For more information, see immigration consequences.
+Note: PC 273a(a) and 273a(b) are considered crimes involving moral turpitude if child abuse is found (as opposed to child neglect).
+For more information, see Immigration Consequences for Criminal Conduct & Crimes Involving Moral Turpitude.

 Professional Licensing: Licensed professionals, including doctors, lawyers, teachers, nurses, therapists, etc., who are charged with child abuse or willfully endangering the health of a child, may be disciplined by their respective state licensing agencies (Bar, Board, Commission, etc.).
 Discipline may include suspension or revocation of a professional license, probation, or other punishment.